 Question: Whose Job is Fundraising Anyway?

 Did you expect that your last computer upgrade would be seamless and immediately benefit your nonprofit?
-While you might have harbored hope that it would, underneath you probably expected somewhat slower returns.
-When it comes to raising donations, it natural to hope for returns soon.
-Wise nonprofits understand that it takes time for development experts to form relationships and to help the nonprofit fine-tune its processes.
-They understand that industry-wide it takes three years for most nonprofits to see significant cash yields from their development staff investments.
+While you might have harbored hope that it would, underneath, you expected slower returns.
+When it comes to raising donations, it natural to hope for returns now.
+Wise nonprofits understand that it takes time for development experts to form relationships and help the nonprofit fine-tune its processes.
+Industry-wide that it takes three years for most nonprofits to see significant cash yields from their development staff investments.
 Attractive nonprofits set realistic expectations about when and how much income will be earned.

 Question: What will happen to our income?
 When?

-Measure: Ask your board and staff to state their expectations about income and timing.
+Measure: Ask your board and staff leaders to share their expectations about new revenue and its timing.
 Then, call three other nonprofit leaders in your field with recent individual fundraising success.
 What was their experience?
 Make adjustments as needed to reflect reality and appeal to talented development personnel.

 You can attract and keep talented development staff.
 Know your goals.
 Help donors reach theirs.
 Help with fundraising.
 Be realistic about the timing of trips and the size of your bank deposits.
 Be a nonprofit whose development staff stays for the long haul.
-Reap the rewards.
+You will reap the rewards.